kannikakabilar/Kannika-Notas/ML_Eng/Behavioural_Qs/README.md

 > Coordinated the structure of CI/CD pipelines in GitHub Actions to include integration and regression testing of applications improving the release and developer feedback process by 70%.

-1. Organized the structure of GitHub Actions yaml file to indicate integration/regression test results
+1. Organized the structure of GitHub Actions yaml file to indicate outcome of test results

 > Designed and executed stress load tests using AWS CloudWatch and AWS Load Balancer by analyzing the system's performance under high traffic conditions to reduce latency by 40% under peak workloads.

 1. AWS CloudWatch for ...
 2. AWS Load Balancer for ...
+3. I think you can come up with an explanation for this better than me

 > Implemented test data management using Docker for isolated test environments and Kubernetes for orchestrating on-demand test data services, allowing consistent datasets to be used across pipelines eliminating flakiness.

 1. Setup isolated docker container with data needed for testing
-2. Use consistent datasets with Kubernetes (package seeded database in pods) to prevent random test failures
+2. Used consistent datasets with Kubernetes (package seeded database in pods) to prevent random test failures

 # Resume Qs - ICUBE